-Designed for superior students in mathematics, this honors course focuses on in-depth exploration of exponential, logarithmic, polynomial, and rational functions and trigonometry while incorporating the use of the TI-Nspire calculator to illustrate and discover new mathematical concepts.
-Students will also be introduced to limits and continuity.
-Problem solving and communication skills are developed while working on guided explorations in teams.
-This course is designed to prepare students for Advanced Placement AB Calculus.
-Summer work is required and assigned two weeks prior to the start of school.
-Assignments are due on the first day of school.
+Designed for superior students in mathematics, this honors course focuses on an exploration of trigonometry, function families, the real and complex number system, polynomials, rational expressions and equations, inverse functions, logarithms, and sequences and series.
+This course incorporates the use of the TI-Nspire calculator to illustrate and discover new mathematical concepts.
+Problem solving and communication skills are emphasized.
+This course is designed to prepare students for AP Precalculus.